burlachenkok/burlachenkok.github.io/_posts/2023-06-30-Two-Papers-for-FL-ICML2023.md

 * [Igor Sokolov](https://scholar.google.com/citations?user=OBbPecwAAAAJ&hl=en)
 * [Ahmed Khaled](https://www.akhaled.org/)

-And last but not least, our advisor Prof. [Peter Richtárik](https://richtarik.org/) who has been and is a mentor and a friend to some of us, and a source of inspiration and wisdom to all of us.
+And last but not least, our advisor Prof. [Peter Richtárik](https://richtarik.org/) is a mentor and a friend to some of us, and a source of inspiration and wisdom to all of us.

 ---